rpgreview/papersandpaychecks/pnp.md

 It is, of course, reasonably rare for animals to feature significantly in a game of *Papers & Paychecks* but there are rare and comical exceptions.
 The choice of animals to include in a bestiary are, of course, quite challenging.
 There is relative levels of rarity, diversity of size and species, and so forth.
 Ultimately choice comes down to what is most appropriate for the setting, whether as pets, farm animals, or wildlife.
 From this collection and a few interesting variations a Boss may hopefully derive additional alternatives.

-As with other aspects of the game, the bestiary combines realistic information, playable and abtracted game system statistics, and hints for incorporating the creature into the game as a capsule scenario hint.
+As with other aspects of the game, the bestiary combines realistic information, playable and abtracted game system statistics, and hints for incorporating the creature into the game as a capsule scenario description.
 The statistical values assigned to the creatures are for adult members of the species and may vary by up to 50% for each characteristic, unless otherwise specified.
 Bonuses to various skills under the 'other' category are a result of specific physical attributes.

 The following creatures are provided for *Papers & Paychecks*: Blue-and-yellow macaw (Ara ararauna), Brown Rat Rattus norvegicus), Cat (Felis catus), Cattle (Bos primigenius taurus), Common chimpanzee (Pan troglodytes), Chicken (Gallus gallus domesticus), Great White Shark (Carcharodon carcharias), European rabbit (Oryctolagus cuniculus), Dog (Canis familiaris), Goat (Capra aegagrus hircus), Horse (Equus ferus caballus), Sheep (Ovis aries), Water buffalo (Bubalus bubalis).